cryptr-examples/cryptr-vue2-sample/README.md

 # Cryptr with Vue2

-## 05 Protect your routes
+## 06 Decode your user data

-Cryptr user data can be decoded easely, try inside your profile page :
+Cryptr user data can be decoded easily, try the following code inside your profile page:

 ```javascript
 <template>